shravya-mutyala/octopus/INSTALLATION.md

 ## Quick Demo

-Watch the 30-second demo video: [LINK TO YOUR VIDEO]
+Watch the 30-second demo video: [Add your video link here]

 Or see screenshots in the README.md